huggingface/transformers/docs/source/model_doc/detr.rst

 then projected to match the hidden dimension of the Transformer of DETR, which is :obj:`256` by default, using a :obj:`nn.Conv2D` layer.
-So now, we have a tensor of shape :obj:`(batch_size, 256, height/32, width/32).` Next, the feature map is flattened and transposed to obtain a tensor of shape :obj:`(batch_size, seq_len, d_model)` = :obj:`(batch, width/32*height/32, 256)`.
+So now, we have a tensor of shape :obj:`(batch_size, 256, height/32, width/32).` Next, the feature map is flattened and transposed to obtain a tensor of shape :obj:`(batch_size, seq_len, d_model)` = :obj:`(batch_size, width/32*height/32, 256)`.
 So a difference with NLP models is that the sequence length is actually longer than usual, but with a smaller :obj:`d_model` (which in NLP is typically 768 or higher).

 Next, this is sent through the encoder, outputting :obj:`encoder_hidden_states` of the same shape (you can consider these as image features).
 Next, so-called **object queries** are sent through the decoder.
 This is a tensor of shape